Compare our best income drawdown pensions

 What happens to a private (or workplace defined contribution) pension when you die depends on two things: Your age and whether you've started taking money out already.
 Money in a drawdown pension is free of inheritance tax, but depending on the circumstances, the beneficiary may have to pay income tax on it.

 • If you're under 75 and haven't started drawing on the money, the pension can be passed on - income tax free - for the beneficiary to use themselves.
-Beneficiaries have two years after death to do this.
+Beneficiaries must be paid the money within two years after the pension provider is told of your death.

 • If you're under 75 but have started drawing on your pension, then any money you have taken out already will form part of your estate - so could be included in inheritance tax calculations.
 The money left in your pension fund will be passed on, free of inheritance and income tax, for your beneficiary to use as a pension.